quicwg/ops-drafts/draft-ietf-quic-manageability.md

 endpoint to determine that the path accepts QUIC.
 Sudden drops afterwards will result in slow and costly timeouts before abandoning the connection.

+## Guiding Path MTU

+Some networks are required to be able to carry 1500-byte packets but become inefficient at this size, because such packets require fragmentation and reassembly across a segment where the effective MTU is smaller (e.g. due to IPSEC overhead).
+This leads to a need to influence a majority of senders to use smaller packets, so that the limited reassembly capacity is not exceeded.

+If the majority use TCP this can be managed with MSS Clamping, but QUIC requires a different approach.
+Section 14 of {{QUIC-TRANSPORT}} advises senders to probe larger sizes using Datagram Packetization Layer PMTU Discovery ({{?DPLPMTUD=RFC8899}}) or Path Maximum Transmission Unit Discovery (PMTUD: {{?RFC1191}} and {{?RFC8201}}).
+This mechanism will encourage senders to approach the maximum size, driving fragmentation that they may not be aware of.

+Networks can seek to avoid this by identifying probable QUIC packets ({{sec-identifying}}) and taking action whenever packets exceed the desired size.
+For DPLPMTUD a sufficient action is to drop the packet.
+If it is genuinely QUIC, the packet should have been a probe and so its loss should not cause impact to the flow of data.
+It serves only to guide the discovery of an optimal Path MTU.

+DPLPMTUD can optionally make use of ICMP Packet Too Big messages (PTB, defined in section 1.1 of {{DPLPMTUD}}).
+PMTUD requires such PTB messages in order to work.
+Since the network cannot know in advance which discovery method the QUIC endpoints are using, it should send a PTB packet in addition to dropping the oversized probe packet.
+The generated PTB packet should be compliant with the validation requirements of section 14.2.1 of {{QUIC-TRANSPORT}} otherwise it is likely to be ignored.

 # IANA Considerations

 This document has no actions for IANA.